 Click here to visit Reception class page for related documents.

 The school uses Letters and Sounds, the DfE programme, for teaching phonics.
-Phonics is taught discretely in Early Years and Key Stage 1 and then referred to during other reading and writing opportunities.
-Click on the link opposite for Letters and Sounds Programme.
+Phonics is taught discretely in Early Years and Key Stage 1 and then referred to and reinforced during other reading and writing opportunities.

-Here is a good link to a phonics website with games and resources you can use to support your child:
+Here is a good link to a phonics website with games and resources that support the DfE scheme: Letters and Sounds

 We have a specialist PE teacher, Coach Steve, who teaches classes across the school, from Reception to Year 6.